Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 manual reshaping, then use that outer index to construct the desired array directly.

+Conversely, a slice like `2:9` is equivalent to the outer index `[2, 3, 4, 5, 6, 7, 8]`.[^slice-outer-index-footnote]

+[^slice-outer-index-footnote]: They aren't actually equivalent, because [a
+    slice creates a view and an integer array index creates a copy](views-vs-copies).
+If your index can be represented as a slice, it's better to use an actual `slice`.

 ##### Assigning to an Integer Array Index

 As with all index types discussed in this guide, an integer array index can be